vncnz/heimdallr/README.md

 Initially, I implemented this system using the Ignis framework (Python + GTK), but it was consuming about 176 MB of RAM.
 So I rewrote the UI in Rust, communicating directly with Wayland and avoiding the GTK toolkit.
 With this approach, memory usage dropped to approximately 34 MB on my laptop.
 The impact on average load is around 0.01, so really small.
 I measured the impact on average load as the ratio between the time spent with the Heimdallr process in "Running" or "disk-sleep" and the total measurement time.

+---

+Oh, if you are taken aback by the emptyness of the screen: I like minimalism, I don't use a statusbar and I use Niri as my window manager.
+This is my daily driver computer.

 ## Screenshots

 Light blue border; battery charging; high RAM, medium load, and light disk usage alarms: